-In 2003, the Prabhuji Mission was founded with the aim of preserving his vision and literary work.
+The Prabhuji Mission was founded in 2003 with the aim of preserving his vision and literary work.
 With the same aim, in 2006 Prabhuji founded the Prabhuji Institute, a virtual institute where a large part of his video talks can be found.
 Prabhuji recommends his monastic disciples to seriously study and practice different religions for certain periods of time.
 In this way, they get to know all the spiritual paths that Prabhuji has studied and practiced in his life.
 Since 2010, the mission no longer accepts monastic residents.

 In 2011, he founded the Prabhuji Ashram, which is his place of residence as well as the headquarters of the Prabhuji Mission.
 It is a peaceful retreat center located in the Catskill Mountains in New York, USA.
 It offers an environment of peace and tranquility, ideal to take a break from hectic modern life.
 Prabhuji Yoga classes and meditation gatherings are regularly held there.